Draft (politics)

-In elections in the United States, political drafts are used to encourage or pressure a certain person to enter a political race, by demonstrating a significant groundswell of support for the candidate.
+In politics, a draft is used to encourage or pressure a certain person to enter a political race, by demonstrating a significant groundswell of support for the candidate.

-History
+United States

 20th century

 Movements to draft five-star general Dwight D. Eisenhower to run as a candidate for President of the United States appeared in both the Democratic and Republican parties in 1948 and again during 1951.
 Eisenhower did his best to ignore them, but Henry Cabot Lodge Jr. entered Eisenhower in the 1952 New Hampshire Republican primary without the general's authorization.
 Eisenhower won all the Republican delegates and defeated Senator Robert A. Taft of Ohio, who had campaigned intensively in the state, by a vote of 50% to 38%.
-Eisenhower told a reporter, "Any American who would have that many other Americans pay him that compliment would be proud or he would not be an American”, and announced his candidacy the next day.
+Eisenhower told a reporter, "Any American who would have that many other Americans pay him that compliment would be proud or he would not be an American", and announced his candidacy the next day.
 He defeated Adlai Stevenson — himself drafted as the Democratic nominee — in November 1952.

 In the early 1960s, two volunteers started a movement to draft Barry Goldwater, an unlikely and unwilling candidate back then.
 Goldwater initially gave such remarks as "I'm not a candidate.
 And I'm not going to be.
 I have no intention of running for the Presidency", and "'Draft' nothing.
 I told you I'm not going to run."
 However, the effort eventually convinced Goldwater and won him the Republican nomination in 1964 in the face of the self-financed campaign of Nelson Rockefeller, the ridicule of the national press, and the refusal by Goldwater to run.